gersteinlab/SVFX/data/README.md

 This directory consist of annotations files that were utilized to generate feature matrix.

-Full featureset used in our analysis is listed below.
+Full featureset used in our analysis is listed below ( also reported in supplement table S1).

 Tissue specific features were downloaded from ECNODE, iHEC and Epigenome Roadmap data protals.